Last Updated on 11 September, 2023 by Samuelsson

 - The percentage of trading that is algorithmic

 - Stock market algorithms and their reach today

 - Why the use of algorithmic trading on the rise

 - The common strategies used in algorithmic trading

-- Concerns about algorithmic trading
+- Concerns about algorithmic trading and market algorithms

 What does algorithmic trading mean?